Don't Toy with Me, Miss Nagatoro: Season 1

+Season 2: 2nd Attack

 Reception

-Don't Toy with Me, Miss Nagatoro has received mixed reviews.
+Don't Toy with Me, Miss Nagatoro has received overall positive reviews.
 The first few chapters have been criticized for Nagatoro's teasing, with reviewers comparing it to bullying.
 However, the art and character development has been well received, with Nagatoro showing a softer side as the series progresses.

 Don't Toy with Me, Miss Nagatoro has also been compared to other works in the "teasing" genre, such as Teasing Master Takagi-san and Uzaki-chan Wants to Hang Out!

 In November 2019, the manga had over one million copies in circulation in Japan, and surpassed 1.2 million in mid-July 2020.
 As of October 2022, the manga had over 3.3 million copies in circulation.

 The series' protagonists were featured in a cameo in Kaguya-sama: Love Is War - Dōjin Edition.
 Nanashi has also drawn a collaboration manga with Azu's Magical Sempai.